How to Live to Be 100

 strategies to quit.

 only drink in moderation.

-This means one drink per day for a woman and two drinks for a man.
+This means 1 drink per day for a woman and 2 drinks for a man.
 There is some evidence that moderate alcohol use may ward off

 dementia.
 Heavy drinking, on the other hand, can lead to liver damage and other physical and mental health conditions.

 If you choose not to drink, that is okay too.
 You do not have to start drinking to achieve health benefits.

 By working with a

 therapist, you can learn coping strategies and relaxation techniques that can make difficult times easier to get through.